Olegiv95/Gpu-Quantum-Interferometry-Solver/README.md

 Later calls can reuse the generated equations and compiled CUDA kernel when the symbolic model is unchanged.
 Numerical sweep values, explicit initial states, and selected runtime constants may then change without recompilation.

+Important implementation choices are:

+- the Hamiltonian and collapse operators remain readable SymPy matrices
+- only independent density-matrix components are evolved after applying trace and Hermiticity constraints
+- the requested observable is accumulated inside the kernel instead of storing every trajectory at every time sample
+- only the final sweep result is transferred back to CPU memory

+## Numerical Method And Validation

+GQIS 0.1.0 is an alpha research release.
+The current CUDA backend uses fixed-step fourth-order Runge-Kutta (RK4) integration on the user-supplied uniform time grid.
+Verify time-grid convergence by repeating calculations with smaller steps.
+For important results, compare against a trusted adaptive reference solver because RK4 is not suitable for every problem, and its accuracy and stability depend on the time-step size.
+QuTiP is the primary reference used by the included validation benchmarks.

 ## Validation And Performance